odriverobotics/ODrive/docs/troubleshooting.md

 During calibration the motor resistance and [inductance](https://en.wikipedia.org/wiki/Inductance) is measured.
 If the measured motor resistance or inductance falls outside a set range this error will be returned.
 Check that all motor leads are connected securely.

-The measured values can be measured using odrivetool as is shown below:
+The measured values can be viewed using odrivetool as is shown below:
 ```
 In [2]: odrv0.axis0.motor.config.phase_inductance
 Out[2]: 1.408751450071577e-05